hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

   + a form of regularization
   + balancing the various forms of regularization to obtain good performance
   + review of regularization methods: Jan Kukačka, Vladimir Golkov, and Daniel Cremers.
 [Regularization for deep learning: A taxonomy](https://www.arxiv-vanity.com/papers/1710.10686/). arXiv preprint arXiv:1710.10686, 2017.
-  + bese practice: remaining constant through the training
+  + best practice: remaining constant through the training
-  + generally apllied for regularization
+  + generally applied for regularization
-  + network perfromance: proper weight decay value
+  + network performance: proper weight decay value
   + the validation loss early in the training: sufficient for determining a good value
   + reasonable procedure: combined CLR and CM runs at a few values of the weight decay to simultaneously determine the best learning rates, momentum and weight decay